Philip Seymour Hoffman: Reception and acting style

 Hoffman was held in high regard within both the film and theater industries, and he was often cited in the media as one of the finest actors of his generation.
 In a 2022 readers' poll by Empire magazine, he was voted one of the 50 greatest actors of all time.
-With a pudgy build and lacking matinée idol looks, he was not a typical movie actor; however, Hoffman claimed that he was grateful for his appearance, as it made him believable in a wide range of roles.
+One writer described Hoffman as "too pudgy to look romantic or heroic"; however, the actor said he was grateful for his appearance, as it made him believable in a wide range of roles.
 Joel Schumacher once said of him in 2000, "The bad news is that Philip won't be a $25-million star.
 The good news is that he'll work for the rest of his life".
 The Aiken Standard of South Carolina referred to him as an "anti-star", whose real identity remained "amorphous and unmoored".
 Hoffman was acutely aware that he was often too unorthodox for the Academy voters.
 He remarked, "I'm sure that people in the big corporations that run Hollywood don't know quite what to do with someone like me, but that's OK.
 I think there are other people who are interested in what I do."

 Most of Hoffman's notable roles came in independent films, including particularly original ones, but he also featured in several Hollywood blockbusters.
 He generally played supporting roles, appearing in both dramas and comedies, but was noted for his ability to make small parts memorable.
 Peter Bradshaw, film critic for The Guardian, felt that "Almost every single one of his credits had something special about it".
 David Fear of Rolling Stone wrote that Hoffman "added heft to low-budget art films, and nuance and unpredictability to blockbuster franchises.
 He was a transformative performer who worked from the inside out, blessed with an emotional transparency that could be overwhelming, invigorating, compelling, devastating."

 Hoffman was praised for his versatility and ability to fully inhabit any role, but specialized in playing creeps and misfits: "his CV was populated almost exclusively by snivelling wretches, insufferable prigs, braggarts and outright bullies" writes the journalist Ryan Gilbey.
 Hoffman was appreciated for making these roles real, complex and even sympathetic; while Todd Louiso, director of Love Liza, believed that Hoffman connected to people on screen because he looked like an ordinary man and revealed his vulnerability.
 Xan Brooks of The Guardian remarked that the actor's particular talent was to "take thwarted, twisted humanity and ennoble it".
 "The more pathetic or deluded the character," writes Gilbey, "the greater Hoffman's relish seemed in rescuing them from the realms of the merely monstrous."
 When asked in 2006 why he undertook such roles, Hoffman responded, "I didn't go out looking for negative characters; I went out looking for people who have a struggle and a fight to tackle.
 That's what interests me."